insure logo

 Not re-considering your policy at those times can be a mistake, especially for single-earner households.

-Don’t rely on group life insurance
+Why you shouldn’t rely on group life insurance

 Group life insurance is usually not enough coverage.
-Employers often offer group life insurance to employees at no-cost or low-cost, but the policies tend to be low in coverage.
+Employers often offer group life insurance to employees at no cost or low cost, but the policies tend to be low in coverage.

 An employer’s group life insurance is nice to have, but you shouldn’t think of that policy as your sole life insurance.
 Here’s why: